mgbleichner/nEEGlace/README.md

 ## nEEGlace
 This is the project repository for the: **nEEGlace - a mounting system for EEG hardware for mobile ear-EEG recordings**

 The nEEGlace is a system to record brain activity from electrodes located around the ears (cEEGrids).
-It is a combination of a commercial, research-grade EEG amplifier and a commercial neck speaker.
+You can learn more about the cEEGrids [here](https://uol.de/psychologie/abteilungen/ceegrid), and instruction on how to use the cEEGrids can be found [here](https://www.jove.com/de/v/64897/recording-brain-activity-with-ear-electroencephalography) or [here](https://uol.de/en/psychology/neurophysiology/resources/ceegrid-video-tutorial).
+The nEEGlace is a combination of a commercial, research-grade EEG amplifier and a commercial neck speaker.
 The system allows to conveniently record EEG over extended periods, and to play back sounds (e.g. for conducting studies in the field of auditory neuroscience).

 The associated Hardware Metapaper in the Journal of Open Hardware can be found here: [Building an Ear-EEG System by Hacking a Commercial Neck Speaker and a Commercial EEG Amplifier to Record Brain Activity Beyond the Lab](https://openhardware.metajnl.com/article/10.5334/joh.25/)